omupa/gitclean/README.md

 # Git Clean

-We clean all other branches from your git repository.
+We clean branches from your git repository.

 `Be careful, it doesn't ask for any confirmation.`

 ## How to use

 We provide executables for `linux/amd64` and `windows/amd64`.
+You can find then on the release page.

 Just run `./gitclean` inside your repository.

 You can also add the executable to your `PATH` and you will be able to run gitclean from anywhere in your shell.

 ## Build from source